Yum! Brands, Inc.

 Dividends Summary

-- Yum!
-Brands, Inc. has issued 86 dividend payments over the past 21 years
+- Consistent Payer: Yum!
+Brands, Inc. has rewarded shareholders with 88 dividend payments over the past 22 years.

 Company News